Flinders University Student Association: Campaigns and activism

 FUSA has called for better public transport to the university from the Government of South Australia, citing the high number of students driving to campus and the low number of car parks provided by the university.

-In 2015 FUSA and the National Tertiary Education Union organised an extended campaign against the Abbott Government's plans to create a $4 million policy center at the university run by climate skeptic Bjorn Lomborg.
+In 2015, FUSA and the National Tertiary Education Union organised an extended campaign against the Abbott government's plans to create a $4 million policy centre at the university run by climate denier Bjørn Lomborg.
 The organisers claimed that the proposal was done with no consultation with staff and students, and threatened the academic reputation of the university.
-In 2015 plans for the centre were dropped by the Turnbull Government.
+In October 2015, plans for the centre were dropped by the Turnbull government.